-The Advanced Extremely High Frequency System is a joint service satellite communications system that will provide survivable, global, secure, protected, and jam-resistant communications for high-priority military ground, sea and air assets.
-Advanced EHF will allow the National Security Council and Unified Combatant Commanders to control their tactical and strategic forces at all levels of conflict through general nuclear war and supports the attainment of information superiority.
+The Advanced Extremely High Frequency (AEHF) system is a joint service satellite communications system providing survivable, global, secure, protected and jam-resistant communications for high-priority military ground, sea and air assets.
+AEHF also provides protected satellite communications to our international partners Canada, the United Kingdom, Netherlands and Australia.
+AEHF will allow the National Security Council and Unified Combatant Commanders to control their tactical and strategic forces at all levels of conflict through general nuclear war, and support the attainment of information superiority.

-The AEHF System is the follow-on to the Milstar system, augmenting and improving on the capabilities of Milstar, and expanding the MILSATCOM architecture.
-AEHF will provide connectivity across the spectrum of mission areas, including land, air and naval warfare; special operations; strategic nuclear operations; strategic defense; theater missile defense; and space operations and intelligence.
+Bought and shepherded by the U.S Space Force’s Space and Missile Systems Center, the nation’s launch and satellite procurer of choice, the AEHF system is the follow-on to the Milstar system, augmenting and improving upon the capabilities of Milstar, and expanding the Military Satellite Communication (MILSATCOM) architecture.
+AEHF s connectivity across the spectrum of mission areas, including land, air and naval warfare; special operations; strategic nuclear operations; strategic defense; theater missile defense and space operations and intelligence.

-Antennas: 2 SHF Downlink Phased Arrays, 2 Crosslinks, 2 Uplink/Downlink Nulling Antennas, 1 Uplink EHF Phased Array, 6 Uplink/Downlink Gimbaled Dish Antenna, 1 Each Uplink/downlink earth coverage horns
+- Antennas: Two SHF Downlink Phased Arrays, Two Crosslinks, two Uplink/Downlink Nulling Antennas, one Uplink EHF Phased Array, six Uplink/Downlink Gimbaled Dish Antennas, one each Uplink/downlink Earth-coverage horns

 - Capability: Data rates from 75 bps to approximately 8 Mbps

 - Launch vehicle: United Launch Alliance Atlas V

 - Orbit altitude: 22,500 miles (Geosynchronous)

 - Weight: Approximately 14,500 lbs at launch, 9,000 lbs on orbit